romanwixinger/profiles-rest-api/documentation/RecommendedTestPOST.md

-**Retrieve recommended tests**
+**Create recommended tests**
 ----
-  This is a request for getting the recommended tests.
+  This is a request for creating a personal test.

 * **URL**